ZachYarbrough/portfolio/projects/10k-cards.md

 ---

 # Overview
+A freelance website that allows users to design and purchase virtual business cards.
 The client requested a way for users to edit and create their own virtual business cards while sticking to with a minimal and sleek design